smbanasik/GarFishEngine/docs/text_considerations.md

 which have to occur once per MaterialInstance, while still providing a way to customize the text per
 character.

-Finally, a Font is texture data, a MaterialInstance, and character spacing all wrapped into one.
+Finally, a Font is texture data, and character spacing all wrapped into one.
 These are
 allocated and handled with a FontManager(?).

 >*A Quick Note*